itsahsiao/breadcrumbs/README.md

 - Breadcrumbs is also accessible by mobile!

 ## <a name="installation"></a>Installation
-As Breadcrumbs has not yet been deployed, please follow these instructions to run Breadcrumbs locally on your machine:
+If you would like to run Breadcrumbs locally, please follow these instructions.
+Otherwise, please check out the deployed version of Breadcrumbs here: [ah-breadcrumbs.herokuapp.com](http://ah-breadcrumbs.herokuapp.com).

 ### Prerequisite: